Smith & Wesson: Semi-automatic pistols

 Along with the myriad smaller configurations, the mid-sized 4516, 457, the Chiefs Special CS45, and the decocker equipped, 4546, 4566 and 4576, and the 45 TSW, the 4553, still being issued to the West Virginia State Troopers.

 For many of the second-generation models, the first digit identified the material used in the frame; thus the first digit of 4 indicated an alloy, the first digit of 5 indicated blued steel, and the first digit of 6 indicated stainless steel.
-For most of the third-generation models, the first two digits identified the calibre (except for 59/69 for 9mm), the last two digits were for the action style and the material, respectively.
+For most of the third-generation models, the first two digits identified the caliber (except for 59/69 for 9mm), the last two digits were for the action style and the material, respectively.
 Action style numbers were typically 0 for the standard double/single-action and 4 for double-action-only.
 Material numbers were commonly 3 for aluminium, 4 for blued steel, and 6 for stainless steel.

 Sigma series

 Smith & Wesson introduced the Sigma series of recoil-operated, locked-breech semi-auto pistols in 1994 with the Sigma SW40F, followed by the Sigma SW9F 9 mm, which included a 17-shot magazine.
 Glock initiated a patent infringement lawsuit against Smith & Wesson.
 The latter paid an undisclosed amount to settle the case and for the right to continue producing models in the Sigma line.
 The gun frame is manufactured from polymer, while the slide and barrel use either stainless steel or carbon steel.
 In 1996, Smith & Wesson updated the Sigma by adding a compact model with a shortened barrel (from 41/2 to 4 inches) and again, in 1999, modified the series by changing the grip by adding checkering and adding an integral accessory rail for lights and laser targeting devices.